mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/release-notes/2.2.2/index.md

 ## Fixes and Improvements

+### Added Continuous Deployment(CD)/Gitops to the View role

+The CD/Gitops resource was added to the 'View' clusterRole, so that users with only this permission can view the CD/Gitops resources.

 ### Fixed containerd vulnerability  (COPS-7531)

 DKP packages now include updated containerd and FIPS manifests, mitigating a known containerd vulnerability.

+### Updated Azure support to fix an issue with specifying Additional Tags (COPS-7346)

+The Cluster API Azure (CAPZ) support was updated to resolve a race condition that could prevent the creation of additional resource tags.

+### Updated Traefik Forward Auth to support 'clusterStorage' option.
+(COPS-7344)

+The Traefik Forward Auth (TFA) component was updated to support storing of session cookies in-cluster instead of in the browser.

 ### Updated Dex CRDS (COPS-7341)